Ayash-Bera/Github-Bot/README.md

 A Discord bot written in Rust that provides information about GTA Online, including weekly updates, server status, and searchable GTA Wiki information.

+Sadly this isnt hosted anywhere (yet) i just have this working on my local term but i used this to learn async and api calls using rust and i always wanted to build a discrd bot (mostly for the dev tag hehe )

 ## Features

 - **Weekly GTA Online Updates**: Get the latest bonuses, discounts, podium vehicles, and prize rides